 The communication from Leadbeater revived his Catholic interests.
 Learning that the Old Catholics of Holland had established a mission in England, he contacted the English bishop, Arnold Harris Mathew, and in time joined the Old Catholic Church and became a priest.
 At the bishop’s request, in his private daily Mass he celebrated the Roman Mass in Latin, though publicly he used the English translation of The Old Catholic Missal and Ritual by Bishop Mathew for the Mass and other Sacraments.

 Thus having continual personal experience of the Mass, he frequently wrote to Leadbeater regarding it.
 After a while Bishop Mathew resigned and Wedgwood was elected and consecrated bishop for all English-speaking Old Catholics in the British Empire.
 Several members of the Theosophical Society in England had already become Old Catholic priests as a result of Wedgwood’s influence, and Leadbeater agreed to become the bishop for Australia and its environs.
 So Wedgwood travelled to Australia and consecrated Leadbeater to the episcopate.
+(At the time all this was happening, the Old Catholic bishop of Haarlem and Deventer was a leading member of the Theosophical Society in Holland.)

 A “new” Mass and Sacraments